 Advice and cautions for pre-meds considering applying to an international, foreign, or "off-shore" medical school

-It is a hard fact that U.S. and Canadian medical schools select what they feel are the best candidates to become future physicians.
+It is a hard fact that U.S. and Canadian medical schools select who they feel are the best candidates to become future physicians.
 This leaves many highly qualified medical school applicants behind.
-Although most applicants do not choose off-shore medical schools as their first choice, applicants who are turned down by US medical schools or who do not have the competitive GPAs or MCAT scores may be forced to consider this route.
+Although most applicants do not choose off-shore medical schools as their first choice, applicants who are turned down by U.S. medical schools, or who do not have the competitive GPAs or MCAT scores may be forced to consider this route.
 This site summarizes the recommendations of pre-health advisors, pre-health advisor organizations such as the National Association of Advisors for the Health Professions (NAAHP), and the American Association of International Medical Graduates (AAIMG).
-The largest concentration of international medical schools for citizens of the United States are located in the Caribbean.
+The largest concentration of international medical schools for citizens of the United States is located in the Caribbean.
 Other international schools that cater to U.S. citizens are located in Australia, Ireland, Israel, Mexico, the Philippines, Poland, Uganda, the United Kingdom, and other locations.
-According to Iserson (2003) several excellent medical schools outside the United States and Canada that routinely take U.S. students include: Sackler School of Medicine, Tel Aviv, Israel, Tour College/Faculty of Medicine of the Technion-Israel Institute of Technology, Haifa, Israel, and the Royal College of Surgeons, Dublin, Ireland.
+According to Iserson (2003) several excellent medical schools outside the United States and Canada that routinely take U.S. students include: Sackler School of Medicine, Tel Aviv, Israel; Tour College/Faculty of Medicine of the Technion-Israel Institute of Technology, Haifa, Israel; and the Royal College of Surgeons, Dublin, Ireland.

 Medical schools outside of the U.S. that cater to U.S. citizens are referred to as foreign, off-shore, or international.
 Many of the agencies that work with graduates of these schools are shifting toward the "international" designation.
 Within the international category most U.S. applicants consider only schools where the curriculum is taught in English.
 Graduates of international medical schools are referred to as "IMGs" as opposed to "USMGs," for graduates from U.S. medical schools.
 United States citizens who are graduates of international schools are referred to as "USIMGs."
 It is important to recognize that many countries have medical schools for their own citizens in the national category.
 These "national" medical schools are not open to admission by citizens of other countries.